YoeDistro/yoe-distro/docs/superproject-management.md

 [combo-layer](http://git.yoctoproject.org/cgit/cgit.cgi/poky/tree/scripts/combo-layer)
 tool.
 Additionally, if you make changes to one of the pieces of Poky, extracting these changes to submit back upstream is not as easy as if the repositories were simply split out in their original form.
-Also, it is less obvious you might update just one port of the combo repo, but not others.
+Also, it is less obvious that you might update just one part of the combo repo, but not others.

 It seems monorepos are best for projects where a company owns everything in the repo.
 With a Yocto build, most of the layers come from third parties.
 In this